LukaHarambasic/harambasic.de/content/posts/almost-free-setup-for-ngos-startups-and-side-projects.md

 ![Airtable - Organisations CRM](/posts/almost-free-setup-for-ngos-startups-and-side-projects/airtable_organisations.png)

 I think there isn't much to say about our finance sheets, nothing fancy, pretty simple, and straight forward.
-This data is then reflected on our [transparency page](https://active-ambassadors.org/transparency).
+This data is reflected on our [transparency page](https://active-ambassadors.org/transparency).

 ![Airtable - Finances](/posts/almost-free-setup-for-ngos-startups-and-side-projects/airtable_finance.png)